vbyazilim/maoyyk2023-golang-101-kursu/docs/08/01-interface.md

 	Positive() bool
 }

-// Numero is a type alias for int. type Numero int
+// Numero is is a custom type definition uses int. type Numero int

 // Positive is a method for satisfying Positiver interface.